-Forest Research Centre
+Forest Research Centre (FRC)

 The University's Southern Cross Plant Science Research Centre contributes to the Forest Research Centre in the areas of forest genetics and genomics.

-Just in: FRC researcher Dr Cherise Addinsall contributed to the development of the Sustainable Tourism Policy for Vanuatu, which was recently signed by the Minister of Tourism.
+News 2019: FRC researcher Dr Cherise Addinsall contributed to the development of the Sustainable Tourism Policy for Vanuatu, which was recently signed by the Minister of Tourism.
 For the full newsletter article please click the following link: SBaT Research Newsletter - Issue 10 - Mar 2019.